How NewsAPI Industry Trend Briefing Automates Sales Enablement

 How does it find industry trends?+

 The Fetcher makes 3 NewsAPI calls per configured industry: top headlines, recent articles (sorted by date), and trending articles (sorted by relevancy).
 The Assembler deduplicates results and groups them into 5 trend categories using keyword-based classification.
 The Analyst then identifies distinct trends within each category.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What are the 5 trend categories?+